Warbo/chriswarbo-net/unfinished/checking_combinators_with_falsify.md

 exec ./run "$@" ' 2>&1 && exit 1 || true'
 ```

-Recently I was [playing around with the egglog
+In [part 1 I played around with the egglog
 language/database](/blog/2024-02-25-sk_logic_in_egglog_1.html), when I started
 getting results that were so unexpected and confusing that it made me question
 some of the assumptions I'd been making about the system I was modelling: a